pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/issuer.hbs.md

 package](../../../cert-manager/about.hbs.md).
 Its default name is `tap-ingress-selfsigned`.

-The default ingress issuer is appropriate for testing and evaluation, but it is strongly recommended to replace it with your own issuer.
+The default ingress issuer is appropriate for testing and evaluation, but VMware recommends you replace it with your own issuer.

 >**Important** If `cert-manager.tanzu.vmware.com` is excluded from the
->installation, then `tap-ingress-selfsigned` will not be installed either.
+>installation, then `tap-ingress-selfsigned` is not installed either.
 In
->this case make sure to bring your own ingress issuer.
+>this case bring your own ingress issuer.

 ### <a id="limitations-self-signed"></a>Limitations of the default, self-signed issuer

 The default ingress issuer represents a self-signed _certificate authority_.
-This is unproblematic as fas as security is concerned.
-However, such an issuer is not included in any trust chain configured.
+This is not problematic as far as security is concerned, however, it is not included in any trust chain configured.

-That means that nothing trusts the default ingress issuer implicitly, not even TAP's components.
-While the issued certificates are valid in principal, they will be rejected by, say, your browser.
-Furthermore, some interactions between TAP components are not functional out-of-the-box.
+As a result, nothing trusts the default ingress issuer implicitly, not even Tanzu Application Platform components.
+While the issued certificates are valid in principal, they are be rejected by, for example, your browser.
+Furthermore, some interactions between Tanzu Applicaiton Platform components are not functional out-of-the-box.

 ### <a id="trust-self-signed"></a>Trusting the default, self-signed issuer

-You can trust the default ingress issuer by including `tap-ingress-selfsigned`'s certificate in TAP's trusted CA certificates as well as your device's certificate chain.
+You can trust the default ingress issuer by including `tap-ingress-selfsigned`'s certificate in Tanzu Application Platforms's trusted CA certificates and your device's certificate chain.

 > **Caution** This approach is discouraged!
 Instead, replace the default ingress issuer.